BetancourtFelipe/BetancourtFelipe/README.md

                                                           HOLAA 👋 It's me.
 Felipe

 After a long career in gastronomy, I discovered my passion for programming through my best friends.
 I completed the UPLEVELED bootcamp for Fullstack web development and have since grown to love the latest technologies.

-Learning and acquiring knowledge is one of the greatest gifts, and I both enjoy giving and receiving gifts.
+Learning and acquiring knowledge is one of the greatest gifts.

 - 🔭 I’m currently working on ...